Amsterdam/amsterdam.github.io/guides/pull-requests.md

 Pull requests (as they are named on GitHub) or Merge requests (as they are named on GitLab) are proposed changes to a codebase.
 They are submitted by a contributor to a project and accepted or rejected by a repository's maintainers.
 Pull requests each have their own discussion forum enabling a collaborative review of the committed code.

+When you make a Pull Request, make sure the code you are suggesting and tidy, as it will be reviewed by the project maintainers line-by-line.
+Try to stay within the scope of what you are trying to fix.
+Pull requests with other fixes inside of them—even tiny corrections of typos—often make it hard to effectively review them.
+If you do want to fix a typo, make a new pull request for that.
+It will surely be accepted and merged in no-time.

 For a basic guide on how PRs work read GitHub's excelent guide [Using pull requests](https://help.github.com/articles/using-pull-requests/).

 ## How to review a PR